AI in eCommerce: Current Challenges and Future Trends

 “Actualizing AI arrangements in e-commerce includes noteworthy forthright costs related to program improvement, framework venture, information procurement, and ability procurement” (Joshi, 2024).

-Integration with Existing Systems
+Integration with Legacy Systems

 “Many international e-commerce companies still need to meet expectations, primarily because managers often struggle with effectively integrating AI with existing processes and systems.”
 (Sakhvidi & Saadat, 2024).